Keating Channel Pedestrian Bridge

 Accessibility

 The bridge will provide an accessible path of travel across the Keating Channel.
-It will go above and beyond AODA compliance and adhere to the City of Toronto’s Accessibility Design Guidelines [LINK] and Waterfront Toronto’s Accessibility Design Guidelines, Version 1 [PDF].
+It will meet AODA compliance standards and adhere to the City of Toronto’s Accessibility Design Guidelines and Waterfront Toronto’s Accessibility Design Guidelines, Version 1.

 Active Transportation

-The bridge will complement existing pedestrian and bicycle infrastructure, including the separated bike lanes on the Cherry Street bridge that connect the Martin Goodman Trail to the bike paths on Villiers Island and Toronto’s greater cycling network.
-This bridge will offer an additional crossing, connecting the Water’s Edge Promenade to the east of Parliament Slip to a future park and pedestrian pathways at Promontory Park North.
+The bridge will complement existing pedestrian and cycling infrastructure, including the separated bike lanes on the Cherry Street bridge that connect the Martin Goodman Trail to the bike paths on Ookwemin Minising and Toronto’s greater cycling network.
+This bridge will offer an additional crossing, connecting the Water’s Edge Promenade to the east of Parliament Slip to Biidaasige Park North and the larger regional park system along the Don River.

 This project funded, in part, by the Government of Canada.